zopefoundation/zc.table/src/zc/table/README.txt

     name - (optional) the name of the column.
 The title is used if a name is not specified.

-It includes a reasonable simple implementation of ISortableColumn but does not declare the interface itself.
+It includes a reasonably simple implementation of ISortableColumn but does not declare the interface itself.
 It tries to sort on the basis of the getter value and can be customized simply by overriding the `getSortKey` method.